bluebinary/classicist/README.md

     @classproperty
     def greeting(cls) -> str:
-        """The 'greeting' class method has been decorated with classproperty so acts as a property; here we could do some work to generate a return value.""" return "hello"
+        """The 'greeting' class method has been decorated with classproperty so acts as a property; we can do some potentially complex work to compute return value.""" return "hello"

 assert isinstance(exampleclass, type)
 assert issubclass(exampleclass, exampleclass)
 assert issubclass(exampleclass, object)

-# We can access `.greeting` as though it was defined as a property:
+# We can now access `.greeting` as though it was defined as a property.
 # The return value of `.greeting` is indiscernible from the value being returned
 assert isinstance(exampleclass.greeting, str)
 assert exampleclass.greeting == "hello"